lucamazzza/ptrees/README.md

 ## Credits
-BData is written and mantained by [Luca Mazza](https://mazluc.ch)
+ptrees is written and mantained by [Luca Mazza](https://mazluc.ch)

 ## License
-BData is released under the MIT License.
+ptrees is released under the MIT License.
 See [License](LICENSE) for details.